MyTooliT/ICOtronic/Documentation/Data-Collection.md

 ## Collecting Data

-After you determined one of the identifiers (name, MAC address, device number) of your sensor device you can use the command:
+After you determined one of the identifiers (name, MAC address, node number) of your sensor node you can use the command:

 ```sh
 icon measure